-Shiri Krebs was a Law and International Security Fellow at the Stanford Center on International Security and Cooperation (CISAC), as well as the Christiana Shi Stanford Interdisciplinary Graduate Fellow in International Studies, Stanford University.
+Shiri Krebs’ is an expert on international fact-finding, conflict resolution, international and national security, and the laws of war.
+Before joining Deakin Law School, Dr. Krebs was a Law and International Security Fellow at Stanford University, Centre on International Security and Cooperation.
 Her research focuses primarily on the complex relationship between legal rules and fact-finding, at the intersection of law, politics, and social psychology.
 She employs both qualitative and quantitative methods – including survey experiments – to explore such questions as: how are facts constructed and interpreted as ‘true’ by legal practitioners?
 How does legal discourse influence people’s attitudes and beliefs concerning contested events?
 How do rules of evidence, procedures, and decision-making processes construct meaning in a world filled with inconsistencies, disorder, and uncertainty?

 Dr. Krebs’ scholarship and publications granted her several awards, including the Steven M. Block Civil Liberties Award (2011), the Richard S. Goldsmith Award in Dispute Resolution (2012), and the Franklin Award in International Law (2015).
 In 2016 she was selected by the American Society of International Law (ASIL) for the New Voices Panel at the Society’s Annual Meeting.

 Krebs earned Doctorate (J.S.D) and Master (J.S.M) degrees from Stanford Law School, as well as LL.B.
 (Law), B.A. in International Relations, and M.A. in International Law and Organizations, all magna cum laude, from the Hebrew University of Jerusalem.